About Singulair (Montelukast)

 After oral administration, montelukast is rapidly absorbed.
 Therefore, oral bioavailability and Cmax were not affected by a standard breakfast.

 There is evidence that in patients with clinical manifestations of mild to moderate hepatic impairment and cirrhosis, the metabolism of montelukast is reduced and the mean AUC of montelukast increases by 41% after a single 10 Mg dose (CI at 90% = 7%; 85%).
-Therefore, patients having mild hepatic to moderate hepatic impairment does not need to adjust the dosage.
+Therefore, patients having mild hepatic to moderate hepatic impairment do not need to adjust the dosage.

 Since montelukast and its metabolites are not excreted in the urine, the pharmacokinetics of montelukast in patients with renal impairment have not been evaluated.